salesforce/mirus/README.md

 new MirusSourceConnector instance.
 In addition, the Kafka Consumer instances created by Mirus Tasks can be configured using a `consumer.` prefix on the standard [Kafka Consumer properties](https://kafka.apache.org/documentation/#consumerconfigs).
 The equivalent KafkaProducer options are configured in the Mirus Worker Properties file (see below).
+The `destination.consumer.`prefix can be used to override the properties of the KafkaConsumer that connects to the destination Kafka cluster.

 - [Mirus Worker Properties](src/main/java/com/salesforce/mirus/config/MirusConfigDefinition.java)
 These are Mirus extensions to the Kafka Connect configuration, and should be applied to the